 The essential difference, said the Court of Appeals, is that Ayers wanted to use the statutory immunity not to defend himself against allegations of negligence, but as a weapon aimed at eradicating O’Brien’s defenses.
 To allow that would be fundamentally unfair, for if it is the emergency vehicle operator who is the plaintiff then the operator’s conduct could not be held accountable unless it rose to the level of reckless disregard, while the other driver would be denied a defense normally available to him.

-Qualified Immunity is not Complete Immunity
+Qualified Immunity Is Not Complete Immunity

-Emergency responders are public safety personnel who are intimately involved in the maintenance of the public health and well-being.
+Emergency responders are public safety personnel who are intimately involved in the maintenance of public health and well-being.
 This responsibility transcends the patient in the back of an ambulance.
 It extends to our communities, fellow pedestrians and vehicle operators.

 For more information on this topic, contact me directly.